sciactive/pnotify/README.md

 * `type: 'notice'`<br>
   Type of the notice. 'notice', 'info', 'success', or 'error'.
 * `title: false`<br>
   The notice's title.
+Can be a string, an element, or `false` for no title.
 * `titleTrusted: false`<br>
   Whether to trust the title or escape its contents.
 (Not allow HTML.)
 * `text: false`<br>
   The notice's text.
+Can be a string, an element, or `false` for no text.
 * `textTrusted: false`<br>
   Whether to trust the text or escape its contents.
 (Not allow HTML.)
 * `styling: 'brighttheme'`<br>